Roboskel-Manipulation/trajectory_process_utils/online_trajectory_process/README.md

 # The online trajectory process package
-A ROS package for online human movement detection and optionally smoothing of the ongoing human movement.
+A ROS package for human movement onset detection and optionally smoothing of the ongoing movement.

 ## Description
 Given an input of 3D human joint positions (e.g. as recorded by [reference to Openpose_utils)], this package offers the following functionalities: